Indonesia national badminton team: Thomas Cup

 At the Thomas Cup, Indonesia leads in total titles with fourteen.
 It won four consecutive titles from 1970 through 1979 and five consecutive titles from 1994 through 2002.
 Indonesia's ten-year reign as Champions was ended by the resurgence of China in 2004 when the Chinese won the title in Jakarta.
 Indonesia has played in the decisive final tie (men's team match) on nineteen occasions.
 Since the Thomas Cup format was overhauled in 1984, it has failed to place among the top four teams only once, in 2012.
+In 2026, it has failed in group stage for the first time in history.